 - ✓ It is the responsibility of the Executive headteacher/ Head of Schools to ensure the school's behaviour policy is consistently implemented throughout the school, and to report to governors, when requested, on the effectiveness of the policy.
-It is also the responsibility of the Executive headteacher/ Head of Schools to ensure the health, safety and welfare of all children in the school. - ✓ The Executive headteacher/ Head of Schools supports the staff by implementing the policy, by setting the standards of behaviour, and by supporting staff in the implementation of the policy. - ✓ Class teachers keep records of all serious incidents of mis-behaviour (area 51/CPOMS). - ✓ The Executive headteacher / Head of Schools have the responsibility for sanctioning fixed-term exclusions.
-For repeated or very serious acts of anti-social behaviour, the Executive headteacher/ Head of Schools may permanently exclude a child.
-These governing body will be informed of these actions actions.
-(Appendix 2) - ✓ The Executive headteacher/ Head of Schools will also commend pupils for exemplar behaviour and attitude towards learning. - ✓ The Executive headteacher/ Head of Schools reports to the Governing Body on behaviour termly, usually through the Head's report.
+It is also the responsibility of the Executive headteacher/ Head of Schools to ensure the health, safety and welfare of all children in the school. - ✓ The Executive headteacher/ Head of Schools supports the staff by implementing the policy, by setting the standards of behaviour, and by supporting staff in the implementation of the policy. - ✓ Class teachers keep records of all serious incidents of mis-behaviour (CPOMS). - √ The Executive headteacher has the responsibility for sanctioning fixed-term exclusions.
+For repeated or very serious acts of anti-social behaviour, the Executive headteacher may permanently exclude a child.
+The governing body are informed of these actions.
+(Appendix 2) - ✓ The Executive headteacher/ Head of Schools will also commend pupils for exemplar behaviour and attitude towards learning. - √ The Executive headteacher/ Head of Schools reports to the Governing Body on behaviour termly, usually through the Head's report.